-Overall, the findings from Table 3 and Table 4 reveal that although most graduates are not in favor of abolishing HECS, they perceived that HECS was discriminately unfair amongst people.
+Overall, the findings from Table 3 and Table 4 reveal that although most graduates are not in favour of abolishing HECS, they perceived that HECS was discriminately unfair amongst people.
 In particular, graduates deferring HECS payments compared to those who paid upfront are more likely to perceive HECS as an unfair policy (Ahmed & Braithwaite, 2004).

-Table 4.
-Respondents' perception of the HECS as an unfair policy Perceived unfairness items Percentage who agreed 2 "Recently 3 , the threshold level for compulsory payment of a HECS debt was lowered" - this is unfair 63 "Differential rates of HECS apply to commencing students depending upon the type of course (e.g. medicine, science) undertaken" - this is unfair 55 "Students who pay upfront are eligible to have a 25 percent discount rate" - this is unfair 47
+Table 4: Respondents' perception of the HECS as an unfair policy Perceived unfairness items Percentage who agreed 'Recently , the threshold level for compulsory payment of a HECS 63 debt was lowered' - this is unfair 'Differential rates of HECS apply to commencing students 55 depending upon the type of course (for example, medicine, science) undertaken' - this is unfair 'Students who pay upfront are eligible to have a 25 percent discount 47 rate' - this is unfair